Cricket-Cummins wins Ashes and hearts with Khawaja gesture

 The Islamabad-born player was part of a Cricket Australia working group aimed at increasing diversity in the game.

-(Reporting by Amlan Chakraborty in New Delhi; Editing by Peter Rutherford )
+(Reporting by Amlan Chakraborty in New Delhi; Editing by Peter Rutherford and Christian Radnedge)

 ((amlan.chakraborty@thomsonreuters.com; Twitter: @Amlan_Reuters;))